 EPA is continuing efforts to help permitting authorities improve their backlog.
 The Priority Permit initiative under the Permitting for Environmental Results (PER) strategy is aimed at reducing the backlog of high priority permit with the potential for environmental and programmatic impacts.

-- Percent Current Status - Facilities covered by individual and non-Stormwater General Permits (PDF) (2 pp, 27K, About PDF)
+- Percent Current Status - Facilities covered by non-Stormwater General Permits (PDF) (3 pp, 101K, About PDF)

 NPDES Permit Program Basics